wp-plugins/taylors-debug-toggle/readme.txt

 3. Ensure wp-config.php is writable by the server and the debug definition is in the default format/spacing - **define('WP_DEBUG', false);**

 == Changelog ==
+1.0
+Prevented writing something other than "true/false" to wp_config and restructured version number

 0.0.1
 Inital release